Table of Contents

-There are two varieties of plant, one bears black fruit other red fruits.
+There are two varieties of the plant, one bears black fruit other red fruits.
 The black berry fruits are considered toxic.

 Major active components are glycoalkaloids, glycoproteins, and polysaccharides.
 It also contains polyphenolic compounds such as gallic acid, catechin, protocatechuic acid, caffeic acid, epicatechin, rutin, and naringenin.